The LEND program trains professionals to screen, diagnose, and provide care for children and youth with autism and developmental disabilities.

 Due Dates (Anticipated): June 2026 (Full application deadline, projected)

-Summary: Supports training programs to improve care for children and youth with autism and developmental disabilities by developing health professionals' capacity to screen, diagnose, and provide services.
+Summary: Supports training programs to improve care for children and youth with autism or developmental disabilities by developing the health workforce.